wavy-app/webcipher/README.md

 Public keys can be stored internally, and `JWT` tokens can be decrypted by its according `OAuth2` provider.

 ### Third Party Auth Providers
-An example of using a `KeyRegistry` instance to decode (and verify) an incoming `JWT` can be seen below:
+An example of using a `KeyRegistry` instance to decrypt (and verify) an incoming `JWT` can be seen below:
 ```rust
 enum ThirdPartyAuthProviders {
     Google,